Fullstack-MOOC/backend-2-kahoot-api/README.md

 # kahoot-api
-New assignment for the MOOC :) A slightly more advanced version of the api from the express/mongo intro
+New assignment for the MOOC :) A slightly more advanced version of the API from the express/mongo intro

 Uses CS52 Express starterpack: